codio/knowledge/source/common/develop/ide/boxes/terminal.rst

 Preferences can be modified at the User level as described in :ref:`User Preferences <user-prefs>` or at the Project level.

-**Note:** When changing settings at the Project level, the settings will be applied for all users looking at the project.
+..
+Note:: When changing settings at the Project level, the settings will be applied for all users looking at the project.